Medical School Sustainability Efforts

 Major Initiatives

-The Medical School's innovative Lab Swap Events and the newly established Lab Swap Shop on Central Campus have made a notable impact!
+The Medical School's innovative Lab Swap Events and the Lab Swap Shop on Central Campus have made a notable impact!
 Hundreds of items have found new homes in labs, cutting costs and reducing waste significantly.

-During three successful Lab Swap Days on the medical campus:
+In 2025, during three successful Lab Swap Days on the medical campus:

-• Medical Science Research Building 2 (May 16): Saved 1,144 pounds of waste, totaling $49,006.
+• Medical Science Research Building 2 (May 13): 437 pounds of waste kept from landfill; teams saved $31,400.

 The Medical School remains dedicated to reducing energy consumption and waste production in labs: